Properties of Breuil-Kisin modules inherited by $p$-divisible groups: Projectiveness and freeness of the objects in

-\textbf{Acknowledgement:} The authors are grateful to Professor Olivier Brinon, University of Bordeaux, for his valuable comments towards the improvement of the paper.
-The second author acknowledges \textit{The Council Of Scientific and Industrial Research}, Government of India, for the award of Senior Research Fellowship.
+The authors are grateful to Olivier Brinon for valuable comments in an old version of this paper.
+The first author acknowledges \textit{CSIR}, Government of India, for the award of Senior Research Fellowship with File no.-09/025(0249)/2018-EMR-I.